-The simple answer is Jesus died on the Cross to purchase our eternal salvation.
-Jesus was born to die so that we may live.
+The simple answer is Jesus died on the Cross to purchase your eternal salvation.
+Jesus was born to die so that you may live.

 But the angel said to the women, “Do not be afraid, for I know that you seek Jesus who was crucified.
 Matthew 28:5